jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-24.md

 Section 7.
 Administration of Trust Accounts.
 (a) The administration of EF, DLF, RWMHEEF shall be undertaken by the DOE.
-All funds administered by NPC with regard to DLF and RWMHEEF shall be transferred to DOE for administration within one hundred twenty (120) days from the effectivity of these Rules.
+All funds administered by NAPOCOR with regard to DLF and RWMHEEF shall be transferred to DOE for administration within one hundred twenty (120) days from the effectivity of these Rules.
-Thereafter, all MOA entered into by DOE and NPC on the establishment of trust accounts shall be amended to reflect transfer of responsibilities to NPC-successors, transferees and/or assignees or IPPs.
+Thereafter, all MOA entered into by DOE and NAPOCOR on the establishment of trust accounts shall be amended to reflect transfer of responsibilities to NAPOCOR-successors, transferees and/or assignees or IPPs.
 (b) The obligation of the Generation Companies to DOE with regard to the remittance of funds shall be settled in the following manner:
 (i)
-For NPC-IPPs, if applicable, to settle all obligations before issuance of COC/registration certificate by ERC.
+For NAPOCOR-IPPs, if applicable, to settle all obligations before issuance of COC/registration certificate by ERC.
-Page 87 of 100(ii) For NPC, if applicable, to settle all obligations before Privatization/sale and transfer of IPP contracts to PSALM.
+Page 87 of 100(ii) For NAPOCOR, if applicable, to settle all obligations before Privatization/sale and transfer of IPP contracts to PSALM.
 (iii) For IPPs of Distribution Utilities with an outstanding financial obligation with the DOE pursuant to Department Circular No.